Alfresco/docs-alfresco/content-services/latest/install/zip/additions.md

 ### Post-installation checks (clustered environment)

-Once you've successfully installed and configured Alfresco Content Services in a distributed/clustered environment, make sure that the features and customizations you've added work properly.
+Once you've successfully installed and configured Content Services in a distributed/clustered environment, make sure that the features and customizations you've added work properly.

 Here are some of the tips to help you test your customizations.